 Education, Training, and Experience:

-- Two (2) years of recent related Immunohematology experience or an equivalent combination of education, training, and experience.
+Grade 12, successful completion of a recognized Lab Assistant training program plus one year’s recent, related experience or an equivalent combination of education, training and experience.

 - Ability to communicate effectively both verbally and in writing

 - Physical ability to perform the duties of the position.